katspaugh/wavesurfer.js/README.md

 General events:

+ * `audioprocess` – Fires continuously as the audio plays.
+Also fires on seeking.
  * `error` – Occurs on error.
 Callback will receive (string) error message.
  * `finish` – When it finishes playing.
  * `loading` – Fires continuously when loading via XHR or drag'n'drop.
 Callback will receive (integer) loading progress in percents [0..100] and (object) event target.